Healthcare Spending Account (HCSA)

 Example:

-If your group insurance plan covers 80 percent of physiotherapy costs and you pay the remaining $20 per visit, you can submit the unpaid balance to your HCSA for reimbursement until your account credits are used up.
+Suppose your group benefits plan covers most of a physiotherapy visit and you pay the remaining portion yourself.
+You can submit that unpaid balance to your HCSA for reimbursement and draw it down tax-free until your annual account credits are used up.
+The same account could later cover a new pair of glasses once you have reached your vision maximum for the year.

 What to Watch For: